-The Temple Terrace Farm2School (TTF2S) student committee is comprised of Patel College of Global Sustainability (PCGS) graduate students who engage with community and school partners on a variety of garden projects.
-Committee members can choose to work with Cork Elementary, Turner-Bartels K-8 or Greco Middle School on specific projects that assist teachers in achieving curriculum goals.
-Presently committee members are involved in supporting food waste data gathering projects, setting up compost bins and helping teachers with garden lessons.
-The TTF2S partnership with US Green Building Council affords committee members the opportunity to plan Green Apple Days of Service with USGBC professionals.
+The Temple Terrace Farm2School (TTF2S) student committee is comprised of Patel College of Global Sustainability (PCGS) graduate students who engage with community and school partners on a variety of garden & sustainability projects.
+Committee members have a variety of opportunities to assist teachers at Cork Elementary, Turner-Bartels K-8 School, Greco Middle School and Learning Gate Community School on projects related to their concentration.

 I'm Molly Dixon from St. Louis, MO.
 I'm currently in the process of completing my masters at USF studying Sustainable Business with certificates in Sustainable Energy and LEED.
 I received my undergrad in Education and Environmental Science at a liberal arts college in Illinois.
 Before moving to Tampa I taught English in South Korea and was the director of the Green Team while teaching STEM classes at Community Boating in Boston MA.
 I aspire to become a sustainability coordinator to help companies align their mission and values with environmentally sustainable practices.
 I'm excited to work with Farm 2 School to practice establishing sustainable initiatives within schools.